 Popular products: Recon Stretch, Dawn Patrol

 Black Diamond is a climbing company at heart and a relative newcomer to the world of ski apparel, but we like what they’ve come up with so far.
 Their leading design this season is the Recon Stretch Shell, which combines BD’s proprietary waterproofing with four-way stretch for excellent comfort and mobility both in and out of bounds.
 Another crowd favorite is the Dawn Patrol, a non-waterproof softshell with a backcountry-ready feature set and standout breathability for working up a sweat on the skin track.
-All in all, BD excels in the big-mountain and touring worlds, and we’ve found their designs to be a good-looking bunch with clean styling and classy color choices.
+All in all, we've found BD's designs to be a good-looking bunch with clean styling and classy color choices, and they often undercut the competition by a good amount.

-It’s worth noting that Black Diamond recently discontinued their Mission Ski Shell, which featured a proven Gore-Tex design and stacked up very competitively to premium alternatives like Arc'teryx's Sabre/Sentinel (for a lot less).
-With the Mission gone, the Recon Stretch is currently the only waterproof shell they offer, although you do get the choice between LT (lightweight), standard, and top-end Pro models.
-All three are also offered in pant/bib variations for those who like to match their kit, along with an insulated pant for resort riders.
+It’s worth noting that Black Diamond discontinued their Mission Ski Shell a couple seasons back, which featured a proven Gore-Tex design and stacked up very competitively to premium alternatives like Arc'teryx's Sabre/Sentinel (for a lot less).
+With the Mission gone, their waterproof ski shell options are limited to the Factor (which is new for 2024) and Recon Stretch.
+To be fair, both collections include standard as well as insulated models, and the Recon is also available in an LT ("lightweight") variation as well as a top-end Pro version.
+And for those who like to match their kit, BD offers the Recon in pant/bib variations, along with an insulated pant for resort riders.
 Time will tell if BD can catch up and become a big-time player in the ski outerwear market, but they have name recognition and a knack for making quality products on their side.

 REI Co-op